kamailio/kamailio-wiki/docs/cookbooks/5.4.x/core.md

 Maximum value of the retransmission timeout (RTO) (default: OS specific).

-WARNING: values lower then the sctp sack_delay will cause lots of retransmissions and connection instability (see sctp_srto_min for more details).
+WARNING: values lower than the sctp sack_delay will cause lots of retransmissions and connection instability (see sctp_srto_min for more details).